Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Sufficient Conditions for Recovery

+Note that the definition of $\underline{I_\St}(B)$ above is different from the definition of $I_\St(B)$ used in Lemma \ref{lemma:beta_lb}, in that one is worst-case while the other is averaged over $\bS \in B$.
+However, it is noteworthy that the bounds we obtain in Theorems \ref{thm:eps_lb} and \ref{thm:latent_ub} are both characterized by $I_{\St,\varepsilon}$, i.e.\ both are worst-case w.r.t.\ $\bS$ for arbitrarily small $\varepsilon$.

-We now derive a simple upper bound on the error probability $P(E)$ of the ML decoder, which is averaged over all sets, data realizations and observations.
-Define the error event $E_i$ as the event of mistaking the true set for a set which differs from the true set $S_1$ in exactly $i$ variables, thus we can write
+To obtain the sufficient condition in Lemma \ref{lemma:beta_ub}, the analysis starts with a simple upper bound on the error probability $P(E)$ of the ML decoder averaged over all data realizations and observations.
+We define the error event $E_i$ as the event of mistaking the true set for a set which differs from the true set $S_1$ in exactly $i$ variables, thus we can write

 Using the union bound, the probability of error $P(E)$ can then be upper bounded by